rafal-dot/xlsxDiff/README.md

 git clone https://github.com/rafal-dot/xlsxDiff.git
 ```

-## Python3 Download and installation
+## Python download and installation

 To avoid legal challenges, I suggest using the standard Python distribution,
 which can be found at [https://www.python.org/downloads/windows/]